mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * Do not clean cat litter boxes or clean up after your dog in the street.
 Have someone else do these things for you.
 * Avoid all contact with birds, lizards, snakes, turtles, iguanas, exotic pets, hamsters, or other rodents while you recover.
 Contact with birds or reptiles waste may expose you to certain infectious germs.

-After you have recovered from your transplant you will be provided additional instructions regarding pet care in the "Returning Home After Your Autologous Transplant" guide included at the back of this guide.
+After you have recovered from your transplant you will be provided additional instructions regarding pet care in the *Returning Home After Your Autologous Transplant* guide included at the back of this guide.

 ### Moving into a Nearby Apartment or Hotel
 For the duration of your outpatient treatment you and your caregiver will stay at a hotel or apartment within walking distance of the outpatient BMT clinic at the main hospital.